A close up of engine oil

 The Ingredients That Make Up Synthetic Oil

 You’ve probably heard a lot about synthetic oil; these days, more and more vehicles are recommending it.
-Synthetic oil is a more effective form of engine lubricant that boasts improved viscosity performance under extreme temperatures, resists oxidization and thermal breakdown, and avoids the occasional sludge issue.
+Synthetic oil is a more effective engine lubricant that offers improved viscosity performance at extreme temperatures, resists oxidation and thermal breakdown, and helps avoid occasional sludge issues.
 But what is actually in synthetic oil?

 View Our Pre-Owned Inventory

 Synthetic oil consists of artificially made chemical compounds alongside chemically modified petroleum components.
-The base material is crude oil, which is then distilled and modified both physically and chemically.
+The base material is crude oil.
+It is then distilled and modified both physically and chemically.

 This distillation process refines the crude oil, extracting many impurities and “customizing” the individual molecules to work optimally with modern machinery.
-This chemical engineering causes the molecules to come out largely uniform in shape, with fewer impurities.
+This chemical engineering process causes the molecules to emerge largely uniform in shape, with fewer impurities.

-Synthetic oil molecules can be thought of as looking like marbles- smooth and uniform- compared to crude oil molecules, with are more analogous to rocks- unique and rough.
+Synthetic oil molecules can be thought of as looking like marbles- smooth and uniform- compared to crude oil molecules, which are more analogous to rocks- unique and rough.
 You can imagine how the former will work better with your engine in the long run.
-On top of this, synthetic oil is also formulated with higher performing additives.
+On top of this, synthetic oil is also formulated with higher-performing additives.

-The actual synthesis process and composition of additives varies among producers of synthetic oil.
-Each one keeps their exact methods and recipe tightly guarded, as they consider their unique formula a “trade secret” that sets them apart from competitors.
+The actual synthesis process and additive composition vary among synthetic oil producers.
+Each one keeps their exact methods and recipes tightly guarded, considering their unique formula a “trade secret” that sets them apart from competitors.

 For More Oil-Related Literature, Check Out: Does your car give you warning signs that you need to change the oil?